emberjs/data/README.md

 ### randomUUID polyfill

-EmberData uses `UUID V4` by default to generate identifiers for new data created on the client.
+*Ember***Data** uses `UUID V4` by default to generate identifiers for new data created on the client.
 Identifier generation is configurable, but we also for convenience will polyfill the necessary feature if your browser support or deployment environment demands it.
 To activate this polyfill: